Transfer Credit and Course Waiver

 - Transfer credit is contingent upon completion of the course with a B (3.0) or better.
 Official transcripts documenting the final grade(s) must be sent to the SPH Office of the Registrar.

-- Courses cannot have been used in the past or be used in the future towards another degree.
+- Courses cannot have been used in the past or be used in the future towards another degree or certificate program.

 - Courses must be taken at an accredited U.S. institution.

 - Courses must have significant, direct public health content.
 For example, foreign language courses would not be considered for transfer credit for the MPH degree, nor would an organic chemistry course.

 - Hybrid courses will not be considered for transfer credit or waiver.

 Courses taken prior to matriculation must meet the above criteria, must have been taken within the past five (5) years, and must not have been used towards the completion of another degree program.

 Current MPH students may petition to be waived from core course or concentration requirements based on previous coursework.
 Relevant courses must have been taken within the past five years.
 Students must have earned a grade of B (3.0) or better in the classes in question.
 Students must complete a Request for Transfer Credit/Course Waiver Form and provide the requested documentation with the form to the SPH Office of the Registrar.
 Students may be asked to demonstrate their proficiency in the courses to be waived.
 The decision to grant a waiver is at the discretion of the department representative.
 Such waivers will not reduce the overall number of course credits to be taken in the School of Public Health (48 credits for the MPH degree).
 Requests for waivers should be forwarded to the SPH Office of the Registrar.

 Maximum Transfer Credits Allowed